mortenmathiasen/MEAN-socket-template/README.md

 # MEAN2

-This template project for building MEAN applications is based on Mongoose, Express, Angular2 and NodeJS.
-Below instructions explain how to get started programming using this template.
+This template project for building MEAN applications is based on Mongoose, Express, Angular and NodeJS.
+The template uses the [Angular CLI](https://cli.angular.io/) build system for compilation and deployment of the frontend application into the [NodeJS](https://nodejs.org) server.

+Below instructions explain how to get started using this template, either with or without live updates as source files changes.

 ## Online test
 You can try the template application at (https://mean2deploy.herokuapp.com/).
 The online example is deployed to free services at Heroku (https://www.heroku.com) and mLab (https://mlab.com).

-## Install requisities
+## Install prerequisities
 1. Install NodeJS (https://nodejs.org)
 2. Install Angular CLI (https://cli.angular.io)
 3. Install Mongo (https://www.mongodb.com)